Arcanesaadman15/SolidityInterviewTest/README.md

-# Cool Cats Solidity Test
+# Cool Cats Solidity Test Attempt

-This repo contains a number of mistakes and places where improvements can be made.
-Please made any adjustments you see fit.
-We have deliberately made some very silly mistakes and simple things like file names might be wrong or inconsistent.
+This repo contains an attempt at the cool cats solidity test

 ### ERC1155SupplyCC

 Why was this file used and not used directly from the OpenZeppling library?

-### Claim()

-Please adjust the claim function so that an address can only claim once per day.

-## Unit Tests

-At Cool Cats we write unit tests for 100% coverage and for as many edge cases as we can think of.
-Please do the same here.

-## Deployment Script/Task

-Please create a deployment script or task.
-Which ever you feel is most appropriate
+Answer: The SupplyCC extension is used to create a ERC1155 compatible contract that can used to keep track of the totalsupply of a token minted via ERC1155 or whether there is any supply at all of said token